buzduganalex1/Fizzbuzz/README.md

+# Setup

 - Create a new solution in visual studio
 - Add a new C# project with an appropriate name to the solution
+- Add a new C# test project with an appropriate name to the solution

+# Requirements
 - Add a new interface with 2 methods
 - The first function takes as __input a string__ and __outputs a string__.
   - The function must return a string using the following rules: